 Our PSHE curriculum has been developed to provide opportunities for our pupils to learn about rights and responsibilities and to understand and appreciate what it means to be part of a diverse society.
 We expect all teachers to be able to have open and honest conversation with their pupils, allowing them to speak openly, without feeling judged or unheard.

 Our curriculum lead teacher will use the PSHE curriculum to equip pupils with the knowledge and skills they need to make informed and safe decisions.
 We believe that the purpose of PSHE is to educate children and young people to be well rounded citizens who are confident to make decisions that both affect them and the world around them.
-Furthermore, we intend to build a PSHE curriculum that incorporates the understanding of relationship and sex education (RSE) so that students know more, remember more and understand more, this is taught using guidelines from the National Curriculum and Jigsaw.
+Furthermore, we intend to build a PSHE curriculum that incorporates the understanding of relationship and sex education (RSE) so that pupils know more, remember more and understand more, this is taught using guidelines from the National Curriculum and Jigsaw.

 As a result children will know how to be safe and understand how to develop healthy relationships, both now and in their future lives.

-The PSHE curriculum covers the areas ‘Physical, Social, Health and Emotional wellbeing’ it also incorporates the teaching of RSE, British values and teaches children the importance of being part of not just a school community, but also a wider community.
+The PSHE curriculum covers the areas ‘Physical, Social, Health and Emotional well-being’ it also incorporates the teaching of RSE, British values and teaches children the importance of being part of not just a school community, but also a wider community.

 Through the scheme ‘Jigsaw’ children have the opportunity to explore, ask questions and gain knowledge on their own personal growth and development.
 Through progression maps and I can statements, teachers can easily track which stage a child should be at in their development and through using progression in skills teachers can see and note the vocabulary children should be using for their age group.